Sandra Maas: Equal pay lawsuit

 On June 25, 2019 Maas filed a lawsuit alleging discriminatory practices by KUSI-TV and station General Manager Mike McKinnon Jr. in particular.
 She claims she was abruptly terminated for attempting to open a dialogue about compensation.
 The trial started on February 3, 2023.

+On March 9, 2023 a San Diego Superior Court jury awarded Maas more than 1.7 million from McKinnon Broadcasting, the company that owned KUSI-TV at the time, finding that the station violated equal pay laws by paying Maas less than her co-anchor.
+The jury also found for Maas in her whistleblower claim, but ruled KUSI was not guilty of age or gender discrimination.